 Most times than not, there are excellent application where the attachment is missing.
 Or the email is not typed correctly.
 Sometimes crucial details are missing.
 Or worse you send corrupted files.

 I hope this helps you in your quest for a new job.
-Happy hunting and all the best.
+Wish you the best of luck.